join the MSSQLTips community

 For demonstration purposes we will use the AdventureWorks database which is currently installed on the D:\ drive of my SQL Server.
 This database may be installed on another drive on your machine, but the main concept of the demonstration is to move the AdventureWorks transaction log file to another physical drive i.e. C:\.

-Example - T-SQL Commands
+Example - T-SQL Command

 In this example, we will work through the steps to move a transaction log file to a new location via T-SQL commands.
 The first script will return the current locations, size, etc. of the database and transaction log files.

-Script # 1: Capture database and transaction log file information
+--Script #1: Capture database and transaction log file information

 USE AdventureWorks